 ‘We are honoured to receive this recognition for our case.
 Prodigy Finance identified and solved a burning problem that had never been addressed before, created a new market beyond existing industry boundaries, unlocked and captured a burgeoning new demand without displacing the finance industry's existing businesses.
 This non-disruptive approach to market creation is most needed for reviving our businesses, economies and societies in the post-pandemic world,’ commented the winners.

-Hidden Champions, sponsored by Hidden Champions Institute (HCI), EMST Berlin
+Hidden Champions, sponsored by Hidden Champions Institute (HCI), ESMT Berlin

 “Shandong Moris Chemical Co.
 Ltd.: A Hidden Champion in the Brine Chemical Industry”, written by: